-This recipe is easy as heck to make.
+This recipe is easy also incredibly simple and easy to make.
 Ingredients you’ll need for it are:

 - Garlic powder